MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/faq.md

 ## Can I automatically scale the object to 100%?

 Yes.
-By double tapping on the model it will expand to its 100% scale.
-Double tapping on the model again will scale it back to the previous scale it was at.
+By double-tapping on the model it will expand to its 100% scale.
+Double-tapping on the model again will scale it back to the previous scale it was at.

 ## How do I switch between objects during a presentation?

-If the desired model is in the current Product:
+If the desired model is in the current product:
-1. Tap the **Model** button to open the model browser.
+1. Select **Models** to open the model browser.
 2. Scroll left or right to find the desired model (you can also use search if there are a large number of models in the browser).
-Tap on the model to load it.
+Select the model to load it.

-If the desired model is in another Product or Opportunity:
+If the desired model is in another product or opportunity:
-1. Tap on the hamburger menu (three bars).
+1. Select the hamburger menu (three bars) icon at the top-left of the screen and then select **Opportunities**.
-2. Tap on Opportunities and then on the Opportunity with the desired model.
+2. Select the required opportunity.
-3. Tap on the Product with the desired model.
+3. Select product with the desired model.
-4. Go through the Placement process and place the initial model.
+4. Go through the placement process and place the initial model.
-5. Tap on the Model button to bring up the model browser at the bottom of the screen.
+5. Select **Models** to open the model browser.
 6. Scroll left or right to find the desired model (you can also use search if there are a large number of models in the browser).
-Tap on the model to load it.
+Select the model to load it.

 ## How do I export the text and image in my note for email?

 Navigate to the note you want to export.
-Tap on the overflow menu (three dots) on the note itself.
-Tap on Export Note on the popup menu.
-Tap on email and select the app that your email uses.
+Select the overflow menu (three dots) on the note.
+Select **Export Note** on the pop-up menu, and then select **Email**.
+Select the app that your email uses.

 ## How do I download and retain the model locally?

-First you will need to enable the offline mode.
-Tap on the Hamburger menu (three bars) at the top left of the screen.
-Tap on Preview features.
-Tap on the toggle for Offline mode so that it is enabled.
+First, you must enable the offline mode.
+Select the Hamburger menu (three bars) at the top-left of the screen.
+Select **Preview features**.
+Move the toggle for **Offline mode feature** to the On position.

-Navigate to your Opportunities and tap on the one that has the Product you want to save.
-Observe the cloud icon with the down pointing arrow on the lower left corner of each product.
-Tap on that icon in the Product that has the desired model.
+Navigate to your opportunities and select the one having the product you want to save.
+Observe the cloud icon with the down pointing arrow on the lower left-corner of each product.
+Select the cloud icon in the product that has the desired model.
 This will start a download process changing the icon to a square and loading circle.
-After every model in the Product has been downloaded a blue circle with a check market will appear.
-Those models are now on the device.
+After every model in the product has been downloaded, a blue circle with a check mark will appear.
+Those models are now available on the device.

-If you lose network connectivity and want to view the downloaded files restart the app and navigate to the Opportunity and Product as before.
-The models that were downloaded should appear and be accessible from the Product.
+If you lose network connectivity and want to view the downloaded files, restart the app, and then navigate to the opportunity and product as before.
+The models that were downloaded should appear and be accessible from the product.

 ## Will my notes be visible to other users?